Graduate studies at the Department of Mathematical and Statistical Sciences

 MSc (thesis based)

 A thesis based master's degree program usually takes two years to complete.
-This may be a terminal degree, but is also the natural entry point into an academic career leading to a PhD.
+This may be a terminal degree, but it is the natural option for students who want to pursue a PhD degree.

 Admission decisions are made on a continual basis beginning in January.